samit18/ibm-cloud-iam/README.md

 - 1 sub folder per instance
 - AWS CLI installed on the AMI used, but you can bring your own AMI as long as you can ssh.
 Used just to confirm S3 permissions
 - Bring your own SSH key pair
+- Included a packer template for building an AMI of your own with `awscli` preinstalled

 Output: